|Understanding of contamination (20% of overall score)||7|

 - LMAC should complete non-technical re-survey of all remaining cluster munition-contaminated areas, to help more accurately determine its baseline of contamination.

 - Evidence-based non-technical and technical survey should routinely be used to confrm and identify the area of actual CMR contamination prior to clearance.

-- The planned integration and consolidation of the LMAC and Regional Mine Action Centre (RMAC) databases and servers should be carried out as soon as possible, with a view to ensuring CMR contamination and land release data are being assessed, recorded, and extracted accurately and in a timely manner.
+- The integration and consolidation of the LMAC and Regional Mine Action Centre (RMAC) databases and servers should be completed as soon as possible.

 - LMAC should ensure consistent application of national mine action standards (NMAS) across the country with respect to metal detection requirements and the interpretation of metal-free.

 - LMAC should determine how it plans to address CMR contamination in especially difficult terrain, such as deep canyons and very steep cliffs.